twlkyao/AndroidCloud/README.md

 <del>2.
 Fix the FileObserver's jump condition(When to start another Activity, solved by using Notification).</del><br>

 <del>3.
 The device side has part of the key.</del><br>

+4. Add more implements of Encryption.

-4. Implement the same function for contacts and message parts.
+5. Implement the same function for contacts and message parts.

-5. Implement the key splice.
+6. Implement the key splice.

+7. Encrypt the communication data.